LukeEmmet/html2gmi/README.md

 # html2gmi

 A command line application to convert HTML to GMI (Gemini text/gemini), written in Go.
+Written in Go so it should compile on various common platforms (linux/mac/windows etc).

 A simple wrapper around the Go library https://github.com/LukeEmmet/html2gemini